Islandora-Collaboration-Group/ISLE/docs/05_contributor_docs/contributor_build_guide.md

 ### Step 1: Ensure There Are No Local ISLE Docker Images Present

-If performing a brand new image build, the ISLE Committer will need to ensure there are no previous image builds or cached build data.
+If performing a brand new image build, the ISLE contributor will need to ensure there are no previous image builds or cached build data.

 * `docker image ls`